Aypahyo/Aypahyo.github.io/prep/_post/2013-4-27-tictactoe-refined.md

 It looks like the MainWindow-View wants a jagged array, but the adaption is what the viewModel is for - not the game itself.
 The game should not concern itself with how to implement the map.
 When we are done with the Map it will likely not be a jagged array but something else.
-It is likely that using a <a href="http://en.wikipedia.org/wiki/Language_Integrated_Query" target="_blank">LinQ</a> query will be easiest to implement the adaption.
+It is likely that using a [LinQ](http://en.wikipedia.org/wiki/Language_Integrated_Query) query will be easiest to implement the adaption.

 All the small things like turn or playertoken should not be in the MainWindow-ViewModel.
 Maybe some of them should be part of a state, player, map or game.